Antoni Gaudí: Seven UNESCO Works In Barcelona

 www.elcaprichodegaudi.com

 Of Gaudí’s many architectural marvels, El Capricho is among the furthest away.
-In fact, it would take you a full day just to get there by car.
+It would take you a whole day to get there by car.
 But if it’s part of your itinerary, you can also visit the famous Cave of Altamira.
 If that’s not enough, Guggenheim Bilbao is also in the region.
 El Capricho de Gaudí features a fusion of Asian and Moorish influences.
 It’s not on the UNESCO World Heritage List.
-On the other hand, it’s one of Antoni Gaudí’s most important works outside of Barcelona.
+On the other hand, it’s one of Antoni Gaudí’s most essential works outside of Barcelona.

 About The Author:

-Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012-2019.
-More than 900 of his stories still appear in syndication across 23 CBS websites, including New York, Los Angeles, Chicago and San Francisco.
+Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012 to 2019.
+More than 900 of his stories still appear in syndication across 23 CBS websites, including New York, Los Angeles, Chicago, and San Francisco.
 During his peak years with CBS, he reportedly had a digital audience reach of 489 million and more than 5.5 million monthly visitors.
-Additional stories have appeared in the Daily Meal, CBS Radio, Engadget and Radio.com.
+Additional stories have appeared in the Daily Meal, CBS Radio, Engadget, and Radio.com.
 He is a Media Fellow of Stanford University.

 Comments are closed.